FedericoCoppo/learnPython/README.md

 # plotExcel.py
 script that allow plot data from excel using matplotlib

+## Folder
-# Course:
+  # Course
   it contains script that help python syntax/data struct learning